⚠️ Use credit cards responsibly!

 If the creditor’s investigation determines the bill is correct, you must be told promptly and in writing how much you owe and why.
 You may ask for copies of relevant documents.
 At this point, you’ll owe the disputed amount, plus any finance charges that accumulated while the amount was in dispute.

 If you disagree with the results of the investigation, you may write to the creditor, but you must act within ten days after receiving the explanation, and you may indicate that you refuse to pay the disputed amount.
 At this point, the creditor may begin collection procedures.
 However, if the creditor reports you to a credit reporting company as delinquent, the report also must state that you don’t think you owe the money.
-The creditor must tell you which of the credit reporting company gets these reports.
+The creditor must tell you which of the credit reporting companies gets these reports.
 The creditor also must promptly report any subsequent resolution of the reported delinquency to everyone who got a report.

 Chargebacks